bartekdobija/scm-sentry/README.md

 Congratulations, scm-sentry is installed.

 #### Repository account setup
-Now, as the scm-sentry has been integrated in the system you musy setup the account that will accept key-based authentication.
+Now, as the scm-sentry has been integrated in the system you must setup the account that will accept key-based authentication.
 On the same central server, switch to a user that will become the repository provider, in this example it is called repo.
-You have to create the file authorized_keys that stores all the developer's public keys and the command that should be called during authentication.
+You have to create the file called authorized_keys that stores all the developer's public keys and the command that should be called during the authentication.
 ```sh
 sudo -u repo bash
 <type a password>